ykawataki/c2c/README.md

 ### Python API

-The package provides a flexible Python API for integration into your tools:
+The package provides a simple Python API for integration into your tools:

 ```python
 from c2c import scan_directory, create_delimiter